sql-machine-learning/elasticdl/doc/evaluation_design.md

 ![evaluate_sequence](/doc/figures/evaluate_sequence.svg)
  <em>Figure 1 </em>.
 ElasticDL Evaluate Sequence

 In order to speed up training, the worker creates `tf.data.Dataset` by [tf.data]((https://www.tensorflow.org/guide/data_performance)) API to construct an input pipeline to load data.
-The flowchart of train loop and evluation in worker is shown as:
+The flowchart of train loop and evaluation in worker is shown as:

 ![evaluate_flowchart](/doc/figures/train_and_evaluate_flowchart.svg)
 <em>Figure 2 </em>.
 Flowchart of Train and Evaluation in Worker